Courts block abortion bans in Wyoming, North Dakota

 “That is a possible irreparable injury to the plaintiffs.
 They are left with no guidance,” Owens said.

 Several states including Wyoming recently passed abortion “trigger” bans should the U.S. Supreme Court overturn Roe v.
 Wade, which happened June 24.
-The U.S. Supreme Court formally issued its judgment Tuesday — a step that allowed some states, though not Wyoming, to enact their abortion “trigger” bans.
+The U.S. Supreme Court formally issued its judgment Tuesday.

-After a more than three-week review, Gov. Mark Gordon, a Republican, last week gave the go-ahead for the Wyoming abortion ban he signed into law in March to take effect Wednesday.
+After a more than three-week review, Gov. Mark Gordon, a Republican, last week gave the go-ahead for the Wyoming abortion ban he signed into law in March to take effect Wednesday but it is instead on hold after the ruling.

 The Wyoming law would outlaw abortions except in cases of rape or incest or to protect the mother’s life or health, not including psychological conditions.
 Doctors and others who provide illegal abortions under Wyoming’s new law could get up to 14 years in prison.